stormqloud/kazoo-tgbbok/fax.md

 Faxing has progressed from 3.16 to 3.18 and some features held off until 3.20

-All that said, I have had success in backporting the fax application from "master" to 3.18 branches.
+All that said, I have had success in backporting the fax application from "master/3.20" to 3.18.

+Specifically, make sure you are running kazoo-ui from *github* if you want to use faxboxes!
+You have been warned.

 ## Fax to Email
 * This should work with no problem.
 Assign a callflow with a DID number to go into "receive fax".
 The "receive fax" application will associate with a user record.
 The PDF will be delivered to the users email address.